Diagnosis

 • Don't blame yourself.
 Focus your energy on supporting and helping your child.

-• Acknowledge your emotions.
+• Accept your emotions.
 It's completely normal to feel sad, overwhelmed and upset.

 • Find support.
-Your hospital social worker can help you find community and financial resources and education.
+Your hospital social worker can help you find community and financial resources, education and family support groups.

 For your child

-You can support your child in many ways:
+You can support your child in many ways.
+For example:

 Preparing for your appointment

-If your child was diagnosed with cleft lip, cleft palate or both, you'll be referred to specialists who can help create a treatment plan for your child.
-Here's some information to help you get ready and what to expect from your doctor.
+If your child was diagnosed with cleft lip, cleft palate or both, you'll need to see specialists who can help create a treatment plan for your child.
+Here's some information to help you get ready and what to expect from your healthcare professional.

 What you can do